 Briscoe lecture venue

-Join Ambassador Yvette Stevens, Former Permanent Representative of Sierra Leone to the UN in Geneva, for this year’s Vincent Briscoe Security Lecture, ‘National security and resilience in the 21st century – the role of science and technology’, hosted by Imperial College London’s Institute for Security Science and Technology.
+Join Ambassador Yvette Stevens, Former Permanent Representative of Sierra Leone to the UN in Geneva, for the Institute for Security Science and Technology’s (ISST) annual event, the Vincent Briscoe Security Lecture, ‘National security and resilience in the 21st century – the role of science and technology’.

 5pm: Doors open